Teaching Assistant Wage Information

 This pay increase applies to all assignments you receive that semester.
 If you work both a lab assignment and a grading assignment, the lab TA credit applies to both jobs.

-This credit is not permanent, but only applies the semester/term when you actually work in the lab.
+This credit is not permanent, but only applies the semester/term when you actually TA for a lab class.

 Department pay cap

-There is a department pay cap of $13.00/hour for undergraduate TAs.
-If your experience and Lab TA credits make your pay go over $13.00/hour, we will have to cap it at that level.
+There is a department pay cap of $17.00/hour for undergraduate TAs, which is also the maximum level for the new university guidelines.
+If your experience and Lab TA credits make your pay go over $17.00/hour, we will have to cap it at that level.